mfiloramo/LingoLinkApp/README.md

 # LingoLink

 LingoLink is a messaging application that allows users to communicate with others regardless of the language they speak.
-With the app's integration of Microsoft Azure Cognitive Services Translator API, users can send and receive messages in their own language while the app automatically translates the messages in real-time for the other party.
+With the app's integration of Google Translate API, users can send and receive messages in their own language while the app automatically translates the messages in real-time for the other party.

 ## Features